LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/automatic-messages.md

 <div class="important">Using callback commands is <b>not</b> mandatory.
 If you only wish to use the events listed above to trigger functions and nothing else, there's no reason for you to pass callback commands back.</div>

 If you add more than one command of a certain type (e.g. 2 messages) **only the first command** of this type will be processed.

-Please have a look at [this page](function-as-a-service-developing-with-faas-events-templates.html) for further insight into the available events and their related templates.
-You can also have a look at the related templates per messaging-event within the LivePerson Functions application itself.

 ### Best Practices